vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/20_THE_SACRIFICES_OF_THE_CRAUTA_RITUAL/05_The_Four-month_or_Seasonal_Sacrifices.md

 3

 chthonic powers Weber (Rājasūya, p.11, n.
 4) ingeniously but most implausibly conjectures to be due to a desire to show the complete confidence of safety produced in the mind of the performer by his devotion.
 The placing of gifts on a tree is a rite with many parallels; Meyer (Gesch. d.
 Alt.
 I. ii. p.
-722) holds that the idea is to bring the offer- ing (e.g. in Ilion and Bambyke live animals) into immediate contact with the divinity temporarily resident in the tree.
+722) holds that the idea is to bring the offering (e.g. in Ilion and Bambyke live animals) into immediate contact with the divinity temporarily resident in the tree.
 Cook (Zeus, i.
 538) holds that the fertilizing animal is placed on the tree to secure its life.
 We are reduced to

 Chap.
 20]